andrea82-png/c.v./README.md

 a. data collection

-the analysis of the event is taken into consideration via a (present day):(previous day) ratio calculation. no single and different sub-events rather than the two polarized macro-categories (which sums up any possible incomes/outcomes) or additional information about the containment of the disease are concerned
+the analysis of the event is taken into consideration via a (present day):(previous day) ratio calculation. no single and different sub-events rather than the two polarized macro-categories (which sums up any possible incomes/outcomes) or additional information about the containment of the disease are concerned.
 Each arrow symbolizes a (healthly) positive or negative advancing of the spread in comparison of the overall data

 b. forecasting